pingcap/docs/partitioned-table.md

 ### Compatibility with MySQL

-Currently, TiDB only supports Range partitioning and Hash partitioning.
-Other partitioning types that are available in MySQL such as list partitioning and key partitioning are not supported yet in TiDB.
+Currently, TiDB only supports Range partitioning, List partitioning, List COLUMNS partitioning and Hash partitioning.
+Other partitioning types that are available in MySQL such as key partitioning are not supported yet in TiDB.

 For a table partitioned by `RANGE COLUMNS`, currently TiDB only supports using a single partitioning column.